neilotoole/errgroup/README.md

 have taken advantage of it, at least in the first-pass release (benchmarking notwithstanding).
-However benchmarking seems to suggest that a relatively small `qSize` has performance benefits for some workloads, so it's possible that the explicit `qSize` requirement is a better design choice.
+However benchmarking seems to suggest that a relatively small `qSize` has performance benefits for some workloads, so it's possible that the explicit `qSize` requirement is a better design choice regardless.